Giles Gordon: Early life and education

-The son of Esmé Gordon (1910–1993), an architect and Honorary Secretary (1973–78) of the Royal Scottish Academy, and his wife Betsy, Giles Gordon was born in Edinburgh, Scotland, and educated at the Edinburgh Academy, an independent day school.
+The son of Esmé Gordon (1910–1993), an architect and Honorary Secretary (1973–1978) of the Royal Scottish Academy, and his wife Betsy, Giles Gordon was born in Edinburgh, Scotland, and was educated at the Edinburgh Academy, an independent day school.
 Here he acted in school productions, including Iolanthe, with future broadcaster Gordon Honeycombe, among others.
-After school, where he persistently failed examinations; he attended, for a time, Edinburgh College of Art, where his father lectured on architecture.
+After school, where Giles persistently failed examinations, he attended, for a time, Edinburgh College of Art, where his father lectured on architecture.

 Publishing career

-In 1959, he joined the Edinburgh publisher Oliver and Boyd as a trainee; he remained as their employee for nearly four years.
-Following this, he moved to London in 1962, and was advertising manager for Secker & Warburg for a year, editor at Hutchinson in 1966 and then of the plays list at Penguin, where he launched the Penguin Modern Playwrights series.
+In 1959, Gordon joined the Edinburgh publisher Oliver and Boyd as a trainee; he remained as their employee for nearly four years.
+In 1961 and 1962, he edited the first four issues of the Saltire Society's quarterly magazine New Saltire.
+In 1962, he moved to London, and was advertising manager for Secker & Warburg for a year, editor at Hutchinson in 1966, and then of the plays list at Penguin, where he launched the Penguin Modern Playwrights series.
 He became editorial director at Gollancz in 1967 and stayed for five years, abolishing the uniform style in which the company's books had previously appeared.
-At this time he interviewed playwrights for the Transatlantic Review.
+At this time, he interviewed playwrights for Transatlantic Review.

-In 1972, he clashed with the directors at Gollancz over their desire to remove some of the sex from a novel by Dennis Potter, and joined agent Anthony Shiel, later Sheil Land Associates, aiming to improve the terms for authors.
+In 1972, he clashed with the directors at Gollancz over their desire to remove some of the sex from a novel by Dennis Potter, and joined agent Anthony Sheil, later Sheil Land Associates, aiming to improve the terms for authors.
 Among the writers he represented at one time or another were Peter Ackroyd, Allan Massie, Penelope Mortimer, Vikram Seth, Sue Townsend, Barry Unsworth and Fay Weldon.

 He recognised the merits of an early Adrian (then Nigel) Mole sketch by Townsend, and persuaded her to turn it into a full-length book, which together with its sequel sold more copies than any other two books by the same author during the 1980s.
 Of wider significance, he suggested Spycatcher by Peter Wright, with Paul Greengrass, be written.
 The book, which the British government attempted to ban internationally, detailed allegations of a criminal activity by the security services in which the principal author had directly participated.
 As an agent, he was successful in securing larger fees for his clients, including a £650,000 advance for Peter Ackroyd's biographies of Blake and Dickens and a £250,000 advance for Vikram Seth's first novel and later £1.3 million for Two Lives, a memoir of Seth's great-uncle and aunt.

-He returned to his love of the theatre as drama critic for The Spectator (1983–84) and the London Daily News briefly published by Robert Maxwell in 1987.
-He also leaked bookish gossip to Private Eye and wrote their "Bookworm" column.
+He returned to his love of the theatre as drama critic for The Spectator (1983–1984) and the London Daily News briefly published by Robert Maxwell in 1987.
+He also leaked bookish gossip to the satirical magazine Private Eye and wrote their "Bookworm" column.

-Breaking with his employer Sheil Land in 1994, a court order prevented him from contact with his clients lest he poach them.
+Breaking with his employer Sheil Land in 1994, he was prevented by a court order from contact with his clients lest he poach them.
 He set up the Scottish office of Curtis Brown in 1994.
 The offshoot was quietly closed after Gordon's death.

 Writing

-In 1961 and 1962 Gordon edited the first four issues of the Saltire Society's quarterly magazine New Saltire.